 Bachelor of Fine Arts in Visual Art

 The Bachelor of Fine Arts in Visual Art is a four-year, 120 credit hour degree program.
 The first year is spent in foundations courses where students focus on the development of their creative and technical skills.
-After the foundation year, students can select to concentrate in several degree emphasis areas.
+After the foundation year, students can pursue the BFA in Visual Art degree that encompasses Drawing/Painting, Expanded Media, Printmaking, and Sculpture or select to concentrate in several degree concentration areas listed below.

 B.F.A.
 Ceramics